RedisLabs/redis-quartz/readme.md

 * Only `SimpleTrigger` and `CronTrigger`are supported.
 * For any `GroupMatcher`, only a `StringOperatorName.EQUALS` operator is supported.
 You should note that if your scheduler is designed to compare any group of jobs, triggers, etc. with a pattern-based matcher.
 * `RedisJobStore` is designed to use multiple schedulers, but it is not making any use of the `org.quartz.scheduler.instanceName`.
-The only limitation here is that you should maintain the uniquness of your trigger_group_name:trigger_name, and your job_group_name:job:name and you'll be good to go with multiple schedulers.
+The only limitation here is that you should maintain the uniquness of your trigger_group_name:trigger_name, and your job_group_name:job_name and you'll be good to go with multiple schedulers.
 * A `Scheduler` should be started once on a machine, also to ensure releasing locked triggers of previously crashed schedulers.
 * Data atomicity- `RedisJobStore` is not using any transaction-like mechanism, but ensures synchronization with global lockings.
 As a result, if a connection issue occurs during an operation, it might be partially completed.
 * `JobDataMap` values are stored and returned as Strings, so you should implement your jobs accordingly.